kaistierl/growatt-shelly-switcher/README.md

 This is especially useful for setups where you'd like to run a load (like a heater or appliance) **only when sufficient solar energy is available** — without manual monitoring.

+## ⚠️ Safety Notice & Disclaimer

+### Electrical Safety Warning:
+This project involves switching mains voltage electrical loads, which can pose serious risk of electric shock, fire, or equipment damage if not handled properly.
+All installation, wiring, and modification of electrical systems must be performed by a qualified electrician in accordance with your local electrical code.

+- The author assumes no responsibility or liability for any damage, injury, or loss caused by the use of this software or associated hardware setups.

+- Always use an external contactor rated for your specific load when switching high-power devices like electric heaters.
+The built-in relay of a Shelly device may not be suitable for continuous high current switching on its own.

 ## 🧰 Hardware Requirements

 - **Inverter:** Growatt SPH 8000TL3 BH-UP (via ShineWifi-X)